 - Lock your bicycle with a high-security U-lock.
 Cable locks are susceptible to being cut. - Park your vehicle in a well-lit and populated area.
 If this is impossible, scan the area before getting into or out of your vehicle.
 Know your surroundings! - Get into your vehicle briskly, quickly, and confidently. - Avoid becoming too absorbed with the task at hand, such as keeping your head down at the key lock or occupying yourself with bags, books, or keys.
-Stay alert to avoid becoming a target for crime. - Keep keys in hand to avoid unnecessary delay upon reaching your car. - Always plan ahead, even if you are late or in a rush. - Whenever possible, travel by way of the university shuttle, which travels to the Tenleytown Metro station, Main Campus, the Washington College of Law and the Spring Valley Building.
+Stay alert to avoid becoming a target for crime. - Keep keys in hand to avoid unnecessary delay upon reaching your car. - Always plan ahead. - Whenever possible, travel by way of the university shuttle, which travels to the Tenleytown Metro station, the Washington College of Law and the Spring Valley Building.